 Grieving couple warns about the importance of getting a whooping cough vaccine during pregnancy

 Is there anything more painful or terrifying for a parent than watching their child struggle with sickness?
 Imagine that child was just four weeks old and they’d caught a preventable illness.
 Now imagine you lost that child to that preventable illness.
-That’s the hell one family went through, and they are sharing a heartbreaking video to help get a powerful message out there: get the whooping cough vaccine during pregnancy.
+That’s the hell one family went through, which is why they shared a heartbreaking video to help get a powerful message out there: Get the whooping cough vaccine during pregnancy.

-Catherine and Greg Hughes of Western Australia shared a video this week of their son Riley, who died on March 17 of last year of complications from whooping cough.
+Catherine and Greg Hughes of Western Australia shared a video of their son Riley, who died on March 17, 2015 of complications from whooping cough.
 He was just four weeks old.
 It’s absolutely devastating to watch their small, beautiful child struggle through coughing fits.

 Catherine Hughes posted a note with the video, in which she explained the videos were the last they took of their child before he passed away.
 She had no idea that a whooping cough vaccine was something she could get during pregnancy, or that it would protect her child against the disease.

-Now she and her husband are releasing this video in the hopes it will reach as many pregnant women as possible and they will choose to vaccinate themselves against the disease while they are pregnant.
+She and her husband released the video in the hopes it will reach as many pregnant women as possible and they will choose to vaccinate themselves against the disease while they are pregnant.
 “I have always kept these videos to myself, as it makes my blood run cold listening to my beautiful boy cough like that,” she writes.
 “But we are sharing this in the hopes that it will convince just one more pregnant Mum to protect their baby from this disease.
 I wish I had known about pregnancy vaccination when I was pregnant with Riley.”

 The Center for Disease Control recommends pregnant women receive the whooping cough vaccine (Tdap) during the third trimester of each pregnancy, to help protect their newborns against the disease: